 Avoid or minimize damage to your child’s head as they learn to move both inside and outside with the colorful, owl-decorated Bellady Infant, Toddler & Baby Child Helmet Cushion Bonnet.
 This ‘no bumps’ helmet will give mom peace of mind, knowing her rummaging baby will be protected from injuries to the head.

 - Prevents direct friction and collision with baby’s head; adjustable fit with rear side Velcro; interior cotton lining for breathable, comfortable fit

-If you’re nervous about making sure their bike helmet is actually protecting them when they’re riding, scooting, and skating, check out our checklist for a confidence boost.
-Our guidelines are based on those offered by the NHTSA3.
+If you’re unsure whether their helmet is actually protecting them while they’re riding, scooting, and skating, read our checklist for a confidence boost.
+Our guidelines are based on those offered by the NHTSA.

 - Measure: Use a sewing(soft) tape measure or a string to measure the circumference of your child’s head for accuracy.

 - Place: Be sure the brim of their bike helmet sits about two finger widths above their eyebrow and stays level on your child’s head.